Sony DRE 2000 Digital Reverberator

 In 1984, Sony released the Sony DRE 2000-A which came with Version 2 software pre-installed and oddly they chose to remove the digital input and outputs.
 The fact that the sampling rate was 32kHz may have had something to do with that decision given the lack of compatibility at that time.

-The Sony DRE-2000’s hardware includes a rack module that contains the electronics and input/output interfaces.
-Additionally, it comes with a remote control unit for program selection and parameter adjustment from the listening position.
-While being slightly more compact at 3U compared to the Lexicon 224, its main competitor at the time, the Sony DRE-2000 has a deeper housing.
+The Sony DRE 2000’s hardware includes a rack module that contains the electronics and input/output interfaces.
+Additionally, it comes with a remote-control unit for program selection and parameter adjustment from the listening position.
+While being slightly more compact at 3U compared to the Lexicon 224, its main competitor at the time, the Sony DRE 2000 has a deeper housing.

 In terms of circuit board dimensions, the Sony boards are wider than those in the Lexicon.
 On the Sony, only two fans are positioned to the left of the circuit boards, whereas the Lexicon requires space for the power supply in this area.
 Furthermore, the Sony features four boards, a significant reduction compared to the Lexicon 224, which has eight boards when fully expanded.

 The front panel of the Sony DRE 2000 went through three iterations as can be seen from the above images.
 The second and third iterations used the “DIGITAL” logo that appeared on many Sony professional audio products of the era, including the Sony PCM-1630 digital recorder.
-Similarly, the remote control too had three iterations over the life time of the product.
+Similarly, the remote control too had three iterations over the lifetime of the product.

 Digitally processed reverberation effects